Water Chemistry Water Chemistry — Complete Pool Water Chemistry Guide - Chlorine, pH & Balance

 You can shock your pool multiple days in a row if chlorine levels haven't reached proper shock levels.

 Pro Tip: Use liquid chlorine (sodium hypochlorite) for shocking, not granular trichlor or dichlor.
-These products add CYA with every use, eventually causing chlorine lock.
+These products add CYA with every use, eventually over-stabilizing the water (so chlorine becomes much less effective).

 Chemical Types and Applications